Distributed Denial-of-Service (DDoS) Protection Overview

-If the router platforms have other line cards in addition to MPCs (MX Series), Type 5 FPCs (T4000), or PE-based FPCs (PTX3000, PTX5000, PTX1000, and PTX10000), the CLI accepts the configuration but the other line cards are not protected and so the router is not protected.
+For router platforms that have other line cards in addition to MPCs (MX Series), Type 5 FPCs (T4000), or PE-based FPCs (PTX3000, PTX5000, PTX1000, and PTX10000), the CLI accepts the configuration but the other line cards are not protected, so the router is not protected.

-DDoS protection support for Enhanced Subscriber Management added in Junos OS Release 17.3R1.
-However, DDoS protection support for Enhanced Subscriber Management added to PTX series routers in Junos OS Release 17.4R1.
+DDoS protection support for Enhanced Subscriber Management was added in Junos OS Release 17.3R1 on routing platforms.

 Policer Types and Packet Priorities